 Any of these declarations can be treated as a Regexp instance.
 Calling Regexp::match( string ) will

-if the string does not match the pattern.
+return a Match object or nil if the string does not match the pattern.
 Match objects can be indexed

 into if you used match groups in your regular expression.